 Male veterans of these wartime periods (World War II, the Korean War, and the Vietnam era) had lower labor force participation rates than male nonveterans in the same age categories.
 The unemployment rates of these veterans and nonveterans were about the same, however.

 Overall, about 40 percent of male veterans of these earlier wartime periods were in the labor force in 2007, and their unemployment rate was 3.4 percent.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Labor force participation of veterans of World War II, Korean War, or Vietnam era on the Internet at http://www.bls.gov/opub/ted/2008/apr/wk3/art02.htm (visited May 20, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Labor force participation of veterans of World War II, Korean War, or Vietnam era at https://www.bls.gov/opub/ted/2008/apr/wk3/art02.htm (visited December 08, 2022).